-If you place the cursor against a specific entry in the list and type a 'B' (upper or lower case), CICS invokes a direct link to the program DFHEDFBR used by the CEBR transaction to enable you to browse the contents of this TS queue, (see Chapter 8, "CEBR - temporary storage browse," on page 75 for details).
+If you place the cursor against a specific entry in the expanded list and type a B (uppercase or lowercase), CICS invokes a direct link to the program DFHEDFBR used by the CEBR transaction to enable you to browse the contents of this TS queue.
+See CEBR - temporary storage browse for details.

-Security warning:: Take care to avoid a security exposure, because in this situation, access to the browse function is not ruled by transaction attach security checking using the XTRAN parameter in DFHSIT, as it is for the CEBR transaction, but instead, access is ruled by application program security checking using the XPPT parameter in DFHSIT.
+Security warning: Take care to avoid a security exposure.
+In this situation, access to the browse function is not controlled by transaction attach security checking using the XTRAN parameter in DFHSIT, as it is for the CEBR transaction.
+Instead, access is controlled by application program security checking using the XPPT parameter in DFHSIT.

-Not all TS queues visible on the CEMT INQUIRE TSQUEUE results panel are necessarily browsable via CEBR.
-Specifically, this applies to queues resident in a shared TS POOL when the POOLNAME is specified on the INQUIRE TSQUEUE request.

-Such queues are browsable if there is a tsmodel or TST entry mapping the queue name to the TSPOOL.
+Not all TS queues visible on the CEMT INQUIRE TSQUEUE results panel can necessarily be browsed using CEBR.
+Queues resident in a shared TS pool, when the POOLNAME is specified on the INQUIRE TSQUEUE request, can sometimes not be browsed.
+Such queues can be browsed if there is a TSMODEL resource definition or temporary storage table (TST) entry mapping the queue name to the TS pool.

-Note: For this release only you can also browse queues in a shared pool by specifying a SYSID which maps to the shared pool via an entry in the SYSID table.
-However, the SYSID required for the mapping is not available to CEMT, so entering 'B' next to the queue at first gives a NOT FOUND response from CEBR.
+You can also browse queues in a shared pool by specifying a SYSID that maps to the shared pool using an entry in the temporary storage table (TST).
+However, the SYSID is not available to CEMT, so entering B next to the queue gives a NOT FOUND response from CEBR.
 If an appropriate SYSID is then provided by the user, the reference to the shared pool can be resolved.

-If there is no suitable entry in the SYSID table and no TSMODEL mapping the queue name to the shared pool, the queue cannot be browsed and CEBR will indicate that the requested queue does not exist.
+If there is no suitable entry in the temporary storage table (TST) and no TSMODEL mapping the queue name to the shared pool, the queue cannot be browsed.
+CEBR indicates that the requested queue does not exist.